A person can be barred from gambling if it causes harm to anyone who is dependent on them. A family protection order can:

-Before applying for a family protection order, consider whether a third party barring order may be more appropriate.
+Before applying for a family protection order, consider whether another form of barring may be more appropriate.

 Who can apply